dimadin/cache-images/readme.txt

 == Changelog ==

+= 3.0 =
+* Released on
+* Complete ajaxification of a plugin
+* Option for automatic caching on post's saving

 = 2.0 =
 * Complete rewrite of plugin
 * Images are now sideloaded via built in function and added to WordPress' media library